Books

 As I was gearing up to read these I did a cursory Goodreads check and knew I was in for an experience and that’s part of what flagged for me these were self published.

 I’m not as pissed as others were about Jase’s decisions because I’m pissed that Ellis would ever write a character that stupid in the first place.
 She provides a prequel short story that you do have to read for it to make sense, and prefaces ALL of her novels with a bullshit easy out of “I write real characters and don’t necessarily agree with their choices.”
-I can get behind characters doing what they want, but sloppy writing and half-arsed arcs are inexcusable.
+I can get behind characters doing what they want, but sloppy writing and half-assed arcs are inexcusable.

 For the amount of longing and pinning Jase did for Bryan for FIVE FUCKING YEARS and the fact that he packed up himself and his son and moved to another state to try and find Bryan in a needle in a haystack type situation, you’d think one of the things he would’ve looked into was parental rights.
 If Ellis would’ve set this story 10 years earlier she probably could’ve gotten away with the idiocy, but this is ostensibly a contemporary novel and that just puts her into trouble because of this.
 I mean hello, the internet is available at EVERYONE’S finger tips and Jase has the wherewithal to go speak to a lawyer when he decides he wants Bryan more than his homophobic parents, so it’s no wonder everyone was pissed at her as a writer.

 But on top of all of that, what got me more than that was the asinine phrase I refer to in the opening sentence.
 I’m three books in and she’s used this phrase multiple times in every book.
-I’m not sure if she is a 1950s housewife or a christian woman getting off on MM Romance, or maybe it’s the “alternate teaching she does”, but no one in this century (let alone this decade) uses the phrase: “my XX favorite guys/gals.”
+I’m not sure if she is a 1950s housewife or a Christian woman getting off on MM Romance, or maybe it’s the “alternate teaching she does”, but no one in this century (let alone this decade) uses the phrase: “my XX favorite guys/gals.”
 Seriously though, I actually unhighlighted that portion of the closing line because it was so obnoxiously out of place and realized she used it again within the first two chapters of the next book.

 Recommendation: Pass.
 The sex scenes are believable, but that’s about it.
 The characters are wooden, she had to write a prequel and add it to the book for it to even remotely make sense and then adding in the warning/caveat that her characters are real just sealed the deal that this was going to be a mediocre novel.
 Thankfully I think the others are shorter because I’ll finish them out, but I won’t read more from her.